 Non-project members are allowed to draw on this codebook for their own research purposes, provided that they make appropriate reference to this source.
 This applies to the usage of the general structure of the coding, as well as to individual variables and category systems.

-This codebook is used to code frames mentioned in online documents and articles dealing with the issue of "food safety".
+This codebook is used to code frames mentioned in online documents, articles and political documents dealing with the issue of "food safety".